Scrolling: Text

 In languages written horizontally, such as most Western languages, text documents longer than will fit on the screen are often displayed wrapped and sized to fit the screen width, and scrolled vertically to bring desired content into view.
 It is possible to display lines too long to fit the display without wrapping, scrolling horizontally to view each entire line.
 However, this requires inconvenient constant line-by-line scrolling, while vertical scrolling is only needed after reading a full screenful.

 Software such as word processors and web browsers normally uses word-wrapping to display as many words in a single line as will fit the width of the screen or window or, for text organised in columns, each column.

 Demos

 Scrolling texts, also referred to as scrolltexts or scrollers, played an important part in the birth of the computer demo culture.
 The software crackers often used their deep knowledge of computer platforms to transform the information that accompanied their releases into crack intros.
 The sole role of these intros was to scroll the text on the screen in an impressive way.

 Film and television

 Scrolling is commonly used to display the credits at the end of films and television programs.

 Scrolling is often used in the form of a news ticker towards the bottom of the picture for content such as television news, scrolling sideways across the screen, delivering short-form content.

+In the dynamic layout of kinetic typography, scrolling typography can scroll across the flat screen, or can appear to recede or advance.

+An iconic example is the Star Wars opening crawl inspired by the Flash Gordon serials.